Western Fuels Association: Advocacy

-Western Fuels Western Fuels Association uses collective advocacy to represent industry interests including membership in Western Coal Traffic League, National Coal Transportation Association, CURE and the National Mining Association.
+Western Fuels Association uses collective advocacy to represent industry interests including membership in Western Coal Traffic League, National Coal Transportation Association, CURE and the National Mining Association.
 In May 1994 Richard Lindzen, Patrick Michaels, and Robert Balling served as expert witnesses on behalf of Western Fuels Association in St. Paul, Minnesota to determine the environmental cost of coal burning by state power plants.

 Balling was mentioned as a fossil fuel industry – funded scientist in Ross Gelbspan's 1997 book The Heat is On.
 This led the Minnesota Star Tribune to run an editorial speaking of a "disinformation campaign" by some climatologists.
 Balling and his colleague Patrick Michaels took a complaint against the Star Tribune to the Minnesota News Council.
 By a 9–4 decision the council "voted to sustain the complaint that the Star Tribune editorial unfairly characterized the scientific reputations of Patrick Michaels and Robert Balling."
 At the 1998 hearing, Balling "acknowledged that he had received $408,000 in research funding from the fossil fuel industry over the last decade (of which his University takes 50% for overhead)."

 Between December 1998 and September 2001 Balling was listed as a "Scientific Adviser" to the Greening Earth Society, a group that was funded and controlled by the Western Fuels Association (WFA), an association of coal-burning utility companies.
 WFA founded the group in 1997, according to an archived version of its website, "as a vehicle for advocacy on climate change, the environmental impact of CO_{2}, and fossil fuel use."

-Climate Change Denial
+Climate change denial

 The Western Fuels Association has played a key role in advancing and spreading climate change denial.
 Together with corporations like ExxonMobil it has engaged in funding contrarian scientists, conservative think tanks and various front groups that were promoting climate change denial.
 It has been a member or founder of several advocacy groups and coalitions, among them the Information Council on the Environment and the Greening Earth Society.
 While the ICE was created to develop a national communication and PR campaign designed to undermine climate science and shift climate and energy policies the Greeing Earth Society had the aim to promote the notion that fossil fuels enable economic wealth and that more CO_{2} in the atmosphere would be beneficial for planet Earth.

 While the 2005 annual report of the Western Fuels Association refers only to 'environmental and regulatory uncertainty', but they have been more outspoken in past annual reports.
 They have established groups such as the Greening Earth Society which promote various forms of climate change denial and have funded individual deniers, such as Patrick Michaels, Craig D. Idso and Sherwood Idso.
 Groups established by industry bodies like the Western Fuels Association have been criticized as Astroturf organizations, since they appear superficially to be grassroots initiatives.